flomath/fluxos/_posts/2015-03-15-interrupts.md

 ...
 ```

 The interrupt handlers are than defined in the [intvecs.asm](https://github.com/flomath/fluxos/blob/master/intvecs.asm) file.
-Ensure that the memory addresses are the same as referenced in the manual, table 25-10.
+Ensure that the memory addresses are the same as referenced in the technial reference manual, table 25-10.

 The interrupt handlers can now be written in C. Use the `#pragma INTERRUPT(method_name, IRQ)` to ensure that the methods are correctly linked to the interrupts.
 Those handlers need to be extracted, because the allocated space for the RAM exception vectors is too small.
-Therefore the pragma `SET_CODE_SECTION` was used to set the code section of the handlers to the "[intvecs_impl](https://github.com/flomath/fluxos/blob/master/src/system/hal/omap3530/interrupt/interrupt.c#L65)".
+Therefore the pragma `SET_CODE_SECTION` was used to set the code section of the handlers to "[intvecs_impl](https://github.com/flomath/fluxos/blob/master/src/system/hal/omap3530/interrupt/interrupt.c#L65)", which is a section located in the SRAM.

 ```c
 #pragma SET_CODE_SECTION(".intvecs_impl")